 The same thing is true for your brand.
-A slightly negative tweet from someone with a few followers doesn’t sound like a big deal.
-But it could escalate into 10,000 negative comments across multiple platforms.
-That’s when you have a full-blown crisis to deal with.
+A slightly negative tweet from someone with a few followers doesn’t sound like a big deal, but with effective brand monitoring, it can be spotted early and managed before it reaches a critical stage.

 Of course, you hope it never happens to your brand.
 But when it does, can you turn the tides and make the crisis a PR win?

 Sounds impossible?
 Sit tight.
 I’ll show you how two brands managed to do that, and how you can do it, too.

 How two companies turn brand crises into big PR wins

 How Brian from Ghost Influence won over Reddit

 It’s hard to be a marketer everyone likes.